 When there’s a mismatch between your business personality and the words you use, that’s when distrust kicks in (or laughter at the ridiculousness).

+There are many common copywriting mistakes small business owers make.
 Many small businesses make the mistake of trying to be too formal with their writing.
 They use big words, formal sentence structures and refer to themselves in the third person.
 That is the worst thing small business can do for their marketing as it screams a mismatch and makes people query if you are who you say you are.

 Hearing Noni Hazelhurst read “Go the F to Sleep” is funny simply because of the disconnect between her brand voice (a gentle pre-school holier than thou TV educator that read nice books to a generation of kids) and the content she is reading.